-If the registrant is taking 75% of a full time curriculum per semester, s/he will be billed for student health insurance unless s/he goes to www.universityhealthplans.com and waives the insurance.
+If the registrant is taking 75% of a full time curriculum per semester, they will be billed for student health insurance unless the student goes to www.universityhealthplans.com and waives the insurance.

 This Tuition Remission Course Application is not an admission or registration form.
 The Registrant must check with the appropriate admissions or registrar’s office for required approvals.

 Tuition remission covers tuition, student activity, studio, laboratory and computer usage fees.
 All other fees are the student’s responsibility.
 Effective Fall 2019 tuition remission will cover on-line fees.

 New dependent students must pay the deposit fee in order to register for classes.

 Tuition paid by an outside party directly to the University on behalf of a Registrant will be applied first to the registrant’s tuition account.
 The tuition remission benefit will then be applied.

 Full-time Tuition Remission recipients are not eligible for University scholarships, grants, fellowships, or any other institutional financial aid.
 Part-time recipients are handled on a case-by-case basis.
 Contact the appropriate financial aid office for more information.